5 Lead Qualification Steps to Identify Your Prospects

 Align Sales and Marketing Teams, Master Lead Qualification for Sales

-1. Implement Service Level Agreements (SLAs): Set clear SLAs between sales and marketing teams to establish expectations and responsibilities.
-It includes lead handover protocols and response times for qualified leads.
+Set clear SLAs between sales and marketing teams to establish expectations and responsibilities.
+This includes lead handover protocols and response times for qualified leads.

 Step 4: Adapt to Sales Trends and Optimize the Qualification Process